danielneves/danielneves/README.md

 - 👋 Hey, I’m @danielneves.
-I'm ux designer
+I'm a product/ux designer
 - 👀 interested in art, design and videogames
 - 🌱 currently learning javascipt and python
 - 💞️ looking to collaborate on art projetcts